catalingavan/logbee.Documentation/source/integrations/ExpressJS.rst

 | Node.js applications with ExpressJS can use the ``@logbee/express`` package to send the requests and logs to Logbee.
 | `Source repository <https://github.com/catalingavan/logbee-express>`_

+Working example can be found on the `ExpressJS integration page <https://github.com/catalingavan/logbee-integrations-examples/tree/main/ExpressJS>`_.

 .. container::

    .. image:: https://img.shields.io/npm/v/@logbee/express.svg?style=flat-square&label=@logbee/express